DominikaDu/QSANNdRA/README.md

 This code was developed by Dominika Ďurovčíková and first implemented in [Ďurovčíková et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.493.4256D/abstract), and it was most recently updated as a result of [Ďurovčíková et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240110328D/abstract).

-Please include the following citation if you use this code:
+Please cite both references if you use this code.

-D. Ďurovčíková, H. Katz, S. E. I. Bosman, F. B. Davies, J. Devriendt, and A. Slyz, Monthly Notices of the Royal Astronomical Society 493, 4256 (2020).

 ## Update